Viswanathan Anand: Charity

 Anand participated in a charity simul called "Checkmate COVID" to support COVID-19 relief along with fellow Indian Grandmasters Koneru Humpy, Harika Dronavalli, Nihal Sarin, and Praggnanandhaa Rameshbabu.
 These 5 Grandmasters played online against 100 opponents on Chess.com platform.
 The time control for the games was 30 minutes with a 30-second increment with the grandmasters having 15 extra minutes on their clock.

 More than $50,000 were raised by this initiative.
-All the proceeds went to Red Cross India and "Checkmate COVID" initiative of All India Chess Federation (AICF).
+All the proceeds went to Red Cross India and the "Checkmate COVID" initiative of the All India Chess Federation (AICF).